squirrels-analytics/squirrels-analytics.github.io/docs/docs/topics/project-file.md

 The **name** field is required and other fields are optional.
 - **name** - The name of the federate model, which should also be the name of a SQL file in the `models/federates/` folder.
 - **materialized** - Defines how the federate model gets materialized in the in-memory database.
-Options are "table" and "view", with "table" being the default (unless specified otherwise with the **defaults.federates.materialized** [setting]).
+Options are "table" and "view", with "table" being the default (unless specified otherwise with the **defaults.federates.materialized** [Project Setting]).

 ### settings

 This section defines certain settings that Squirrels would apply to the project.
-See the [Project Settings](./settings) page for the available settings, descriptions, and default values.
+See the [Project Setting] page for the available settings, descriptions, and default values.

 [Python parameter classes]: ../../references/python/parameters/Parameter
 [environcfg.yml]: ./environcfg
-[setting]: ./settings
+[Project Setting]: ./settings